 2. Book a local tour company.
 For various economic and ecological reasons, the Tanzanian government stipulates that you must hire a local guide outfitter to climb Kilimanjaro.
 Most climbers opt for an all-inclusive tour operator that provides tents, food, transportation, and porter services throughout their entire stay in the country.
 For a few thousand more dollars, many local tour companies also offer a safari through the Serengeti and its famous Ngorongoro Crater.

 3. Choose your route carefully.
-There are seven established routes to the summit, but most visitors pick among three.
+There are seven established climbing routes to the summit, but most visitors pick among three.
 The Marangu Route takes five to six days and is the quickest, cheapest, and most comfortable.
 The Machame Route charges up the southern flank of the peak in six to seven days and is tough going.
 The Lemosho Route is a scenic journey up the long western ridge of the mountain, lasting from six to nine days.
 The more days you spend on the mountain, the more expensive the trip.
 However, unless you are very confident in your performance at altitude, play it safe and book one of the longer tours to give yourself time to acclimatize.
-Fewer than half the climbers who attempt a five-day ascent successfully make the summit.
+The success rate for climbers who attempt a five-day ascent is less than half.

 4. Budget plenty of money.
 Even without discussing flights, climbing Kilimanjaro is an expensive expedition.
 Tour package prices vary among routes and companies, but you won’t find a much cheaper deal than $1,000—and it’s not uncommon to shell out as much as $3,000.
 You’ll also need to secure lodging in a nearby town for before and after the trek.
 If you add on a safari, that’s another few thousand bucks.
 Remember to change spending money into Tanzanian shillings.
 And whatever you do, don’t forget to . . .